AkashThorali/codepath-prework/README.md

 ## Notes

-One challenge I faced was ensuring that the changeColor function was properly nested in the changeBackgroundColor function.
+One challenge I faced when implementing this application was ensuring that the changeColor function was properly nested in the changeBackgroundColor function.

 ## License